 The Smothers Brothers then officially open the show with a sing-along in place of their monolog where they get the audience to sing If I Had A Ship and Tommy ruins the moment by trying to take a picture of his brother to capture the memory mid-song.

 This was followed by a Nightlight parody following Crisis Game '83 where Ted Koppel host a crisis off between "John Glen" and the "Reverend Jesse Jackson" where the two potential presidential candidates answer how they would respond to various crazy events if they were to pull off a win.

 Know Your Neighbor is another sketch that I couldn't find anywhere on the internet which based on the description that I read, might be due to the fact that it might come off a bit anti-Semitic as Belushi "scoffs the Jewish holiday celebration."

-Tom Carvel then host a spot to prompt his line of ice cream.
-He talks about how each franchise is privately owned so that the owner have some freedom to tweak the famous ice cream characters.
-That is until he interviews Sweetchuck, who's privately owned store is selling erotic versions of the decorated desserts which make Carvel a little nervous.
+Tom Carvel then hosts a spot to promote his line of ice cream.
+He talks about how each franchise is privately owned so that the owners have some freedom to tweak the famous ice cream characters.
+That is until he interviews Sweetchuck, whose privately owned store is selling erotic versions of the decorated desserts which make Carvel a little nervous.

 Big Country then took to the stage to perform In A Big Country.

 Mentl is a fake ad for a movie that a parody of Yentl where Barbara Streisand plays her crazy self.